Facebook to end a longtime exception made for politicians who break its rules

 But Facebook doesn’t plan to end the newsworthiness exception entirely.
 In the cases where an exception is made, the company will now disclose it publicly, the person said — after years of such decisions being closely held.
 And it will also become more transparent about its strikes system for people who violate its rules.

-The moves, first reported by The Verge, are part of a set of responses to the Facebook Oversight Board’s recommendations.
+The moves, first reported by the Verge, are part of a set of responses to the Facebook Oversight Board’s recommendations.
 The largely independent Facebook-funded body recently ruled on whether the social network should reinstate former president Donald Trump’s account on its service.
 The company’s responses are the first major test of how a nongovernment watchdog might act as a check on the powerful social network, which is used by 3.45 billion people globally on a monthly basis.

 Facebook spokesman Jeff Gelman declined to comment.